lvgl/lvgl/docs/widgets/extra/span.md

 ## Overview

 A spangroup is the object that is used to display rich text.
-Different from the label object, `spangroup` can automatically organize text of different fonts, colors, and sizes into the spangroup obj.
+Different from the label object, `spangroup` can render text styled with different fonts, colors, and sizes into the spangroup object.

 ## Parts and Styles
 - `LV_PART_MAIN` The spangroup has only one part.